nicolasfara/cheese-ontology/docs/content/_index.md

 ## Rule 1

-This rule defines that the __aging__ of a cheese should be between 1 and 30 days
+This rule defines that the __ripening__ of a cheese should be between 1 and 30 days

 <img src="swrl1.svg" alt="SWRL1" width="60%">